 the refrigerator or freezer.
 Portion meat into small bags for convenient

 - Cooler: Keep

-Shears: Makes cutting the backbone out of a chicken easy, and it feels safer, too.
+Shears: Makes cutting the backbone out of a chicken safe and easy.
 Nice for cutting away fat and scrappy meat.

 - Cimeter &

 Serrated Knives: The cimeter is my knife of choice for trimming

 briskets prior to cooking; a good serrated knife does the trick for